-Every child makes tie-dye shirts, macaroni necklaces, playdough volcanoes, and some sort of handprint art when exploring art in their classes.
-There is nothing wrong with these sort of activities because they are fun to kids, but why settles for small scale activities when you can help kids explore art on a larger scale and see all of art’s possibilities!
+Every child makes tie-dye shirts, macaroni necklaces, playdough volcanoes, and some sort of handprint when exploring art in their classes.
+There is nothing wrong with these sort of activities because they are fun to kids, but why settle for small scale activities when you can help kids explore art on a larger scale and see all of art’s possibilities?

 Foot Sponge Painting

 Sponge painting with a new twist that’s bound to cause tons of laughter and great big art all at once.
 Strap big sponges on your feet, step in the paint, and go paint walking.

 - Big butcher paper

 - Velcro straps (from sporting, bike, and hardware stores)